 Section 3 - Wage Structure for First Two Years in a Classification.
-Employees shall receive, for the first year of employment in a classification, 90% of the job rate for that job.
-In the second year of employment in a classification, employees shall receive 95% of the job rate for that job.
-Upon commencement of the third year of employment in a classification, employees shall receive 100% of the job rate for that job.
+Employees shall receive, for the first year of employment in a classification, 95% of the job rate for that job.
+Upon commencement of the second year of employment in a classification, employees shall receive 100% of the job rate for that job.